Campaign to Move Cylinders Out of Corridors 2015

 Secure the cylinder above its center of gravity (~2/3 up the cylinder).
 If the chain or belt is too low or too high, it will not hold the cylinder if it starts to fall.
 The chain should not be around the neck of the cylinder, since the cylinder could slide under the chain.
 The chain should not hang below the mid point of a cylinder, since it could topple over the chain.

 Protect the cylinder valve with a securely attached valve cap whenever a cylinder is being moved, and at all other times unless a regulator is attached to the cylinder.

 Store flammable gases separately from oxygen and combustible materials by at least 20 feet.
 Highly toxic (health rating 4), pyrophoric gases, nitrous oxide, and other DHS gases should be secured from unauthorized access.

 Create a service request in Atlas for the Department of Facilities (DOF) to obtain and mount standard wall brackets.
 These need to be securely attached to hold the weight of the cylinders.
 Or you can order wall brackets from VWR or Airgas and then create a service request in Atlas for DOF to mount your brackets.

 Wall brackets are strong enough to hold two cylinders strapped together.
 However, when the strap is taken off to move one cylinder, then both could fall over.

-Follow the steps on the Inspect cylinder straps page.
+Follow the steps below.
 If necessary, order a replacement from any of the vendors listed on the cylinder strap/holder attachment (scroll down).
 Polyester or nylon cylinder straps will resist fraying better than the older straps that are made out of fabric.